kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 Result:
 - Output chunking keeps with 150M of newest data.
 - The tail plugin sends the data to the next phase of the pipeline (filter plugin).
-If the output is not working, only the buffer at the rewrite tag is filled and the tail plugin buffer isn't filled.
+If the output is not working, only the filesystem buffer at the rewrite tag is filled and the tail plugin buffer isn't filled.
-- When the buffer is full, error logs state this fact, and that the old logs are discarded.
+- When the filesystem buffer is full, error logs state this fact, and that the old logs are discarded.
     ```unix
     [2022/04/21 14:38:23] [error] [input:emitter:log_emitter] error registering chunk with tag: log_rewritten
     [2022/04/21 14:38:24] [error] [input chunk] chunk 1-1650551903.999375896.flb would exceed total limit size in plugin http.1